BettercareHealth/bettercare/facilitators-guide/fg-0-5-intro.md

 ### Childhood TB

 *Childhood TB* was written to enable healthcare workers to learn about the primary care of children with tuberculosis.
-The book covers an introduction to TB infection, and the clinical presentation, diagnosis, management and prevention of tuberculosis in children and HIV/TB co-infection. *Childhood TB* was developed by Prof Dave Woods of the Perinatal Education Programme and Prof Robert Gie of the Desmond Tutu Tuberculosis Centre, in collaboration with other experts.
+The book covers an introduction to TB infection, and the clinical presentation, diagnosis, management and prevention of tuberculosis in children and HIV/TB co-infection. *Childhood TB* was developed by Prof Dave Woods of the Perinatal Education Programme and Prof Robert Gie of the Desmond Tutu TB Centre, in collaboration with other experts.

 ### Child Healthcare